Stipend Income Mortgages Explained

 How much deposit will you need?

 As with a standard mortgage application, the bigger your deposit, the better.
 It improves your loan-to-value ratio, which can help you secure a better interest rate.
 There may be some providers happy to go as low as a 5% deposit, but at least 10-15% is the average standard requirement.
-A broker would be able to help find a lender with the deposit amount you do have.
+A broker could help you find a lender with your deposit amount.

 Which lenders will accept stipend income?

-Big names such as TSB, NatWest and Halifax consider these sorts of applications.
-These are subject to change however, and each lender will have its specific eligibility requirements.
-For example, the Halifax currently only accepts this income type from members of the Clergy and requires a letter of confirmation from a religious order proving it.
+Big names such as TSB, NatWest, and Halifax consider these sorts of applications.
+However, these are subject to change, and each lender will have its specific eligibility requirements.
+For example, Halifax currently only accepts this income type from members of the Clergy and requires a letter of confirmation from a religious order to prove it.

-There are smaller lenders too that could be possibilities for you such as Newbury Building Society, Teachers Building Society or Melton Building Society.
-Currently, The Teachers Building Society will only accept 60% of a stipend as part of their affordability calculations, whereas Melton uses 100%.
+There are smaller lenders, too, that could be possibilities for you, such as Newbury Building Society, Teachers Building Society, or Melton Building Society.
+Currently, the Teachers Building Society will only accept 60% of a stipend as part of its affordability calculations, whereas Melton uses 100%.

 Marcus's Story